The Great Golden Digger Wasp is a benign, gentle wasp currently being studied by scientists for its behavioral responses.

-Females have also shown that they do not keep a tally of how many insects they catch versus how many tunnels they created.
-If some are stolen by birds, they do not realize that they are short on insects compared to tunnels.
+Females have also shown that they do not keep a tally of how many insects they catch versus how many tunnels they create.
+If some meals are stolen by birds, they do not realize that they are short on insects compared to tunnels.

-With such gorgeous coloration, mild demeanor and interesting behaviors, the Great Golden Digger Wasp is one to watch, not destroy.
+With such gorgeous orange and black coloration, mild demeanor, and interesting behaviors, the Great Golden Digger Wasp is one to admire, not destroy.
 Perhaps a careful observer will discover even more fascinating things about this species.

 Size (Adult; Length): 15mm to 23mm (0.59in to 0.90in)